Accelerating Efficiency with API FA-4 Engine Oils

 - Increased aeration resistance, via the new CAT Aeration test

-- Increased contributions to fuel economy and reductions and CO2 emissions, via a new requirement for lower HTHS lubricants between 2.9 and 3.2 cP (for API FA-4 oils)
+- Increased contributions to fuel economy and reductions in CO2 emissions, via a new requirement for lower HTHS lubricants between 2.9 and 3.2 cP (for API FA-4 oils)

 - Maintained wear and deposit protection

 The distinction between API CK-4 and API FA-4 marks the first time a major category has been split in two.
 API FA-4 lubricants will be held to the same stringent testing as their API CK-4 counterparts, but further enable new engine hardware designs with lower viscosity, fuel efficient lubricants.
 They offer the opportunity to maximize performance, durability and fuel economy.

 The category’s distinguishing factor is the introduction of a lower “high-temperature high-shear” (HTHS) viscosity into the heavy duty market.
 The focus on lower HTHS viscosity is gaining momentum as it is regarded as the latest view which more accurately mimics the engine oil behavior in the increasingly severe operating conditions.
 Thus, API FA-4 lubricants are defined as those with HTHS viscosities between 2.9cP and 3.2cP – for comparison, these lubricants will correspond with traditional kinematic viscosity measures like SAE 10W-30 and 5W-30, but will be referenced by their lower HTHS viscosities to distinguish from their API CK-4 counterparts.